biodiversity-exploratories-synthesis/.github/profile/README.md

-# Welcome to the Biodiversity Exploratories Synthesis Page!
+# Welcome to the Biodiversity Exploratories Core Synthesis Page!
-We are happy to have you here.
-This is where we from the Synthesis team share news, manuals, code and teaching material with you.
-In oder to help you navigate around our page, here is a little overview about the content we are providing for you.
-Follow the links provided here, or just browse around through our Repositories and their Readme files.
+This space is maintained by the [Core Project Biodiversity Synthesis](https://www.biodiversity-exploratories.de/en/projects/core-project-10-biodiversity-synthesis/) of the [Biodiversity Exploratories](https://www.biodiversity-exploratories.de/en/).
+Here we share news, manuals, code and teaching material.
+In oder to help you navigate around our page, here is a little overview about the content we provide.
+Follow the links below or just browse our Repositories and their Readme files.

 If you are new to GitHub : Welcome!
-Repositories are folders, each of them contains a file called "Readme" in which the content of the current folder is described.
+Repositories are like folders, each of them contains a file called "Readme" in which the content of the current folder is described.

 # News
 In 2022, we will organise two :boom: exciting courses/workshops :boom: we are looking forward to: